jamesholehouse/jamesholehouse.github.io/_posts/2023-07-04-RHaward-and-paper.md

 ---
 layout: post
-title: "Awarded the Reinhart Heinrich Award from ESMTB"
+title: "Awarded the Reinhart Heinrich Award for best thesis in Mathematical Biology from ESMTB"
 ---

 Two weeks ago I was awarded the Reinhart Heinrich award from the [European Society for Mathematical Biology](https://www.esmtb.org/page-18082) for "his contribution on developing novel analytical and computational techniques for stochastic systems, including model reduction,